 The GBYP modelling expert explained that the stock-of-origin (SOO) assignment data had been reinterpreted using a mixture-model approach, with the details of the method and its implementation provided in Carruthers and Butterworth (2018).
 Assignment data are from genetics and microchemistry (it was confirmed that both sources of data were incorporated in the present analysis).
-The data analysed correspond to a probability P(assigned to East stock).
+The data analysed correspond to a probability P (assigned to East stock).
 Assuming that fish in the GoM are all from the West stock and fish in the Med are all from the East stock, the degree of error/uncertainty in these assignments can be inferred and taken into account in the analysis of the assignment data from other areas.
 If the uncertainty in assignment is not taken into account, as was the case in previous OMs, the model strongly overestimates mixing between the two stocks.
+The mixture model does not require probability assignments for individual sampled fish per se, but instead depends only on the availability of some measure from each fish which has a unique distribution for fish from a "pure" stock (here the measure used is the original probability assignment, but it is only its distribution, not absolute value, which the method uses).
+The output from the model is the proportions of east and west origin fish in a particular year, area and quarter for which sufficient data are available, with standard errors for such proportions; individual samples are not assigned to one or other stock.
 The mixture-model approach implemented now estimates less mixing and results in tighter confidence intervals than the methods previously considered, because it makes better use of the data.
 It was noted that this modelling approach is similar to that applied in genetic analyses of allele frequencies to determine stock proportions in an area.

-In the ensuing discussion, comments were made that the new approach makes considerable difference to the results for the GSL, where P(East stock) increased from 23% to 46%.
+In the ensuing discussion, comments were made that the new approach makes considerable difference to the results for the GSL, where the proportion of Eastern origin fish estimated to be present increased from 23% to 46%.
 This needs to be examined more carefully, to try to understand the reasons better.